KeepCrispy/BlueWyvern/README.md

 ----------------------------------------------------------------------------

 This POC tool can be customized for performing security audits on a project or in a library.
+Is probably better for filtering things not malware specific but could still pose as a security issue.

 It's important to keep it light weight so you can deploy this easily with minimal setup to run in your pipeline or deployment environment.